 Father Revo, after hearing confessions and having took off his cassock, wandered outside of the convent.
 Farther afield, at Plaza Miranda, he saw two children selling sampaguita flowers.
 Then he noticed the two were not by themselves; they had assistants, holding plastics full of water.
 They alternated in spraying cold water at the flowers to keep them fresh-looking, lest they got dry and withered.
-After a few minutes of study, Father Revo tapped the two (Junie and Boy Deo) along with the three other children (1 boy and 2 girls) and asked them to join him for lunch at the newly-opened Plaza Miranda branch of Town Fiesta.
+After a few minutes of study, Father Revo tapped the two (Junie and Boy Deo) along with the three other children (1 boy and 2 girls) and asked them to join him for lunch at the newly-opened Plaza Miranda branch of Jollifoods.
 Seeing the children unmoved by his charm attack, the priest told the young entrepreneurs it was time for a break, repeating his offer of free lunch.

 “You can bring along those flowers with you,” Father Revo said.
 It was an attempt to make it easier for them to decide, as he could judge how highly they valued their inventory.

 Boy Deo was the one who stood up first.
 The other four followed.

 The highly-popular Jollifoods had attracted mostly well-off customers, and Father Revo, feeling pleased as usual with his impromptu social experiments, wanted to see the deportment of street-dwelling kids inside an airconditioned fast-food restaurant.